4 min read

 Next Steps

-The Shutter Network software is currently going through some tests and getting ready for the first testnet release.
+The Shutter software is currently going through some tests and getting ready for the first testnet release.
 In a future blog post we will tell you about the project in more detail.
-To stay up to date, please follow us on Twitter and join the Telegram group!
-You are welcome to share your feedback or reach out to us via DM.
+To stay up to date, please follow us on X-Twitter and join the Discord server!
+You are welcome to share your feedback or reach out to us via DM on X.

 We have been working on Shutter for a long time and would like to thank those who have provided invaluable external contributions and feedback, especially Stefan George, Martin Köppelmann, Prof. Sebastian Faust, Prof. Stefan Dziembowski, William George, and Patrick McCorry.